Linux audit system

 • TIME_ADJNTPVAL: system clock is modified.

-• TIME_INJOFFSET: Timekeeping offset is injected to the sytem clock..
+• TIME_INJOFFSET: Timekeeping offset is injected to the system clock..

 Written on January 14, 2021